 Pronounced as it’s spelt, FOC is a buzzing cocktail bar serving Spanish and Asian-inspired tapas as well as affordable and expertly-shaken cocktails.
 Award-winning mixologist Dario Knox takes the craft of cocktails to the next level with a solera system to age a range of spirits and make FOC’s own syrups, infusions and bitters.
 The cool shophouse space has pretty zany décor too, like giant heads hanging from the ceiling.

 40 Hong Kong Street | 6100 4040

 Bespoke cocktails are the main game at this hip watering hole behind Shoebox Canteen.
 They have some serious liquor on hand to play with, too, including an impressive collection of gin.
 Test their knowledgeable bartenders with any ingredient and liquor you fancy, or have a go at their tried-and-tested list of favourites, such as a kaya toast-inspired cocktail.
-To line your stomach, their artful bar snack menu includes Rangers valley Wagyu beef cubes and satisfying deboned chicken wings.
+To line your stomach, their artful bar snack menu includes Rangers Valley wagyu beef cubes and satisfying deboned chicken wings.

-Opened just this month, this industrial-chic space has three floors each housing different concepts, including a bespoke bar headed by mixologist Eugene Chua (previously from Ah Sam Cold Drinks Stall) on the second floor.
+This industrial-chic space has three floors each housing different concepts, including a bespoke bar headed by mixologist Eugene Chua (previously from Ah Sam Cold Drinks Stall) on the second floor.
 Find juicy yakitori skewers grilling on the first floor and a creative workspace on the third.

-Tiong Bahru Bar
+Cool Bars in Tiong Bahru

 6 Kim Tian Road | 6276 6609